 Institution code: S32

 Upon successful completion of this foundation degree you may progress to the final year of the BSc (Hons) Computing degree at the University of Plymouth.
 Please note that there is a deadline for progression applications and places may be subject to availability.
 Alternatively, you could consider employment in a number of fields.
-A degree in computing offers a wide range of career opportunities, in areas such as systems analysis, programming, database development, network administration, web technologies and programming for mobile and entertainment systems.
+A degree in computing offers a wide range of career opportunities in areas such as; cybersecurity, network engineering, systems analysis, software engineering, database development, web technologies and software engineering for mobile and entertainment systems.

 "The FdSc Computing course was recommended to me, and the broad range of subjects covered made it a fantastic way of developing my skills.
 I received excellent support from my tutors, who were always helpful, and there were valuable vocational trips, such as visiting technology conventions in London."Luke Mills